 - Disable quota - Allows resource actions despite the quota depletion

-Please note that for AWS-type regions, quotas are mandatory.
-For all projects activated in AWS a default ALL_AWS quota is set.
+Please note that for AWS, Azure and Google Cloud regions, quotas are mandatory.
+For all projects activated in AWS, Azure or Google Cloud, a default ALL_AWS, ALL_AZURE or ALL_GOOGLE quota of $300 is set.
 To change the quota, use the Manage Cloud Wizard as described in the Managing Quotas section.
 All quota settings are subject to approval by the Director of Global IT Operations.
 When the quota has been approved, you will see the applicable quota amount in the Manage Cloud Wizard as well as in the response to the or2report command in Maestro CLI.

 e.
 In Notification plan section, select the quota utilization rate, at which you would like to get the notification with quota usage update information.